GeorgiKeranov/blog-cms/README.md

 # Blog

-Blog MVC web application with additional REST API bulit with Java and Spring.
+Blog MVC web application with additional REST API built with Java and Spring.

 You can check the android app that uses REST API from this project [here](https://github.com/GeorgiKeranov/BlogApp).